percona/portal-doc/docs/advisors/checks/configuration-check-relay-log-purge.md

-# MySQL relay log on the replica node, not automatically purged
+# MySQL relay log on the replica node is not automatically purged

 ## Description

-Automatic relay log purging is off, relay logs can take up an unnecessary disk space.
+Disabling the automatic purging of relay logs can have the following results:

-Disable or enable automatic purging of relay logs as soon as they are no longer needed.
+* Relay logs can take up an unnecessary disk space

-The default value is **1** (enabled).
-This is a global variable that can be changed dynamically with **SET GLOBAL relay_log_purge = N**.
+* Also enabling the `--relay-log-recovery` option risks data consistency and is therefore not crash-safe

-Disabling purging of relay logs when enabling the **--relay-log-recovery** option risks data consistency and is therefore not crash-safe.
+Change this global variable dynamically with `SET GLOBAL relay_log_purge = N`.

 ## Rule

 `SELECT @@global.relay_log_purge;`

 ## Resolution

-Set **relay_log_purge** to 1.
+Set `relay_log_purge` to 1 to enable automatic purging.

 ## Need more support from Percona?

 Subscribe to Percona Platform to get database support with guaranteed SLAs or proactive database management services from the Percona team.

 [Learn more :fontawesome-solid-paper-plane:](https://per.co.na/subscribe){ .md-button }